- Name the three macronutrients ad their main functions.

 Obesity is an abnormal or excessive accumulation of body fat that may cause additional health risks.

-Diabetes is a condition characterized by an elevated level of glucose in the blood.
+Diabetes is a condition characterized by an elevated glucose level in the blood.

 When looking at carbs, one of the essential nutrients, and the intake recommendations, we see an ideal intake of 45 – 65 percent of total daily calories coming from carbs.

-The US department of agriculture is a federal department that manages programs for food, nutrition, agriculture, natural resources, and rural development.
+The US department of agriculture is a federal department that manages food, nutrition, agriculture, natural resources, and rural development programs.

-Fiber is a form of carb which derives from plant-based foods that the body is unable to break down.
+Fiber is a carb derived from plant-based foods that the body cannot break down.

 Carbohydrates provide 4 calories per gram of the macronutrient.

-Dietary fiber is a form of carb that is found in plant sources that the body is not able to digest.
+Dietary fiber is a form of carb found in plant sources that the body cannot digest.

 Fiber is a vital nutrient that supports digestion, weight management, blood sugar, and cholesterol.